-Donald Trump Is ‘Broke’ & Can’t Afford More Lawyers, Author Says
+Donald Trump Is 'Broke' & Can't Afford More Lawyers, Author Says

-Ahead of Tuesday’s Senate impeachment trial, author Tomi T. Ahonen claimed on Sunday that Donald Trump’s financial situation has placed him in a precarious position.
-The comment came amid a conversation about the former president’s recent public silence, which Ahonen said was due to his legal team’s decision to muzzle him for the duration of the proceedings.
+Ahead of Tuesday's Senate impeachment trial, author Tomi T. Ahonen claimed on Sunday that Donald Trump's financial situation has placed him in a precarious position.
+The comment came amid a conversation about the former president's recent public silence, which Ahonen noted was due to his legal team's decision to muzzle him for the duration of the proceedings.

 "Trump attorneys demand pre-payment because Trump never pays afterwards," he tweeted.